iBelieveCJM/Tricks-of-Semi-supervisedDeepLeanring-Pytorch/README.md

 - My ICT is different from original one.
 The main difference is the unsupervised loss for unlabeled data.

 - eMixPseudoLabel is ePseudoLabel2013 with MixUp.

+- Instead of KL Divergence, my VAT uses MSE which bring more performance improvement.